 Key people: Jan Tinbergen

 Use of data to find simple relationships.
-Econometrics uses statistical methods, regression models and data to predict outcome of economic policies.
+Econometrics uses statistical methods, regression models and data to predict the outcome of economic policies.
 For example, Okun’s law suggests a relationship between economic growth and unemployment.

 Key people: Knut Wicksell

 Concentration on wages, labour employment and labour markets.
 Labour economics starts from neo-classical premise of labour supply and marginal revenue product of labour.

 Recent developments in labour economics have placed greater emphasis on non-monetary factors, such as motivation, enjoyment and labour market imperfections.